nautobot/nautobot/nautobot/docs/development/index.md

 #### Creating Changelog Fragments

 All pull requests to `next` or `develop` must include a changelog fragment file in the `./changes` directory.
 To create a fragment, use your github issue number and fragment type as the filename.
 For example, `2362.added`.
-Valid fragment types are `added`, `changed`, `fixed`, and `removed`.
+Valid fragment types are `added`, `changed`, `deprecated`, `fixed`, `removed`, and `security`.
 The change summary is added to the file in plain text.
+Change summaries should be complete sentences, starting with a capital letter and ending with a period, and be in past tense.

 !!! example

+    ```sh
+    # Wrong
-    `echo "fix critical bug in documentation" > changes/1234.added`
+    echo "fix critical bug in documentation" > changes/1234.fixed
+    echo "fixes critical bug in documentation" > changes/1234.fixed

+    # Right
+    echo "Fixed critical bug in documentation." > changes/1234.fixed
+    ```